-Do please enjoy both the music & the Pie and please Share it round the world!
+Do enjoy both the music & the pie and please Share it round the world - the words to the song are on the YouTube website :)

 This type of pastry is great for pies and tarts, either sweet or savoury.
 You can also use it for sausage rolls!